andreashlarsen/Larsen2022-review/README.md

 There are two scripts for membrane buckling, as described in the review.
 One uses pressure for buckling the membrane.
 The other scripts scales all coordinates along one axis for step-wise buckling of the membrane.

 ### Use/cite
-Please use the scripts freely for your research.
+Please use the scripts freely for your research (see LICENCE).
 I would appreciate acknowledgement by citing the review paper, and, of course, the relevant original papers.